Zjczjq/openreview-profile/README.md

 # Haoming Cui

-I am a student graduated from Beijing University of Technology, and at The University of Hong Kong.
+I am a student graduated from Beijing University of Technology, and studying at The University of Hong Kong.

 Email: michael19981002@gmail.com